Career Paths & Consumer Information for the Medical Assistant Program

-- Of 40 graduates 29 were hired in training-related positions.
-One graduate had a documented return to school for further education.
-The employment rate for the Medical Assistant program for program year 2009-2010 is 74%.
+- 35 students graduated; 33 were hired in training-related positions.
+One student was counted as not available for employment (medical, further education, etc.).
+The employment rate for the Medical Assistant program during 2013-2014 is 97%.

 We strive to meet and exceed ACCSC's benchmark of 70% training related employment for every program each year.
 However, the actual percentage of graduates employed (in both training related and non-related occupations) may be higher than training related employment alone.
 We assist each graduate for as long as they are interested in and willing to seek employment; therefore the employment numbers and percentages are not necessarily final.
 As graduates continue to seek work and enter into employment, employment percentages can increase.

 MTTI is proud of our many successfully employed graduates.
 To learn how we prepare students for successful employment, please see the Medical Assistant program page and also read our graduates’ Success Stories.

 The on-time completion rate is the number of students who completed the program within the normal time during program year 2014-2015.
 There may be additional students that successfully graduated after taking a Leave-of-Absence (LOA) because they had documented medical issues or a death in the family, etc. There may also be additional students who transferred to a part-time program and subsequently graduated.
 These graduates are not figured into the on-time graduation rate.

 - Of 59 students, 50 graduated, resulting in an 85% graduation rate.
 Of the 50 students graduating, 43 completed on-time.
 Therefore, the on-time completion rate for the Medical Assistant program for the program year 2014-2015 is 86%.